symfony/symfony-docs/components/console/usage.rst

     # php application.php de:Gr Fabien
     # php application.php DE:Gre Fabien

-If you enter a short command that's ambiguous (i.e. there are more than one command that match), then no command will be run and some suggestions of the possible commands to choose from will be output.
+If you enter a short command that's ambiguous (e.g. there are more than one command that match), then no command will be run and some suggestions of the possible commands to choose from will be output.